collindever/Bigcommerce/README.md

     rqtest.py  -- proof of successful connection test, returns time from store in UNIX time

-    InvnUpdate.py -- This is the script I'm activily working on to work with my particular setup of: pulling all the skus and qty levels for a store, importing an excel file of the same formatted info from a POS databse, update the store inventory levels to the POS inventory values, remove whatever was sold in the store since last run.
+    InvnUpdate.py -- This is the script  that ties everything together: pulls the skus and qty levels from bigcommerce store from grabsku.py, imports an excel file of the same info as above from a POS databse with sprdshtimprt.py, update the store inventory levels to the POS inventory values, remove whatever was sold in the store since last run with bcorders.py.
-                    Create a log file for review.
+                    Create a log file for review.*
+                    Current version prints three cvs files:
+                        the updated inventory
+                        things deleted from POS (only on Bigcommerce) things added to POS (only on spreadsheet)

         grabsku.py -- This pulls all of the product skus and quantities from bigcommerce.
                     It first goes through all products with option sets and pulls all of their sku's